Dupont Capital Management Corp Sells 21,047 Shares of Intercontinental Exchange, Inc. (NYSE:ICE)

-Dupont Capital Management Corp reduced its position in shares of Intercontinental Exchange, Inc. (NYSE:ICE) by 29.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 49,412 shares of the financial services provider’s stock after selling 21,047 shares during the quarter.
-Dupont Capital Management Corp’s holdings in Intercontinental Exchange were worth $5,673,000 at the end of the most recent reporting period.
+Dupont Capital Management Corp reduced its stake in Intercontinental Exchange, Inc. (NYSE:ICE) by 29.9% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 49,412 shares of the financial services provider’s stock after selling 21,047 shares during the period.
+Dupont Capital Management Corp’s holdings in Intercontinental Exchange were worth $5,673,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Mascoma Wealth Management LLC bought a new stake in Intercontinental Exchange during the third quarter worth $25,000.
-WASHINGTON TRUST Co increased its holdings in shares of Intercontinental Exchange by 100.0% in the second quarter.
-WASHINGTON TRUST Co now owns 230 shares of the financial services provider’s stock valued at $28,000 after purchasing an additional 115 shares during the last quarter.
-Bartlett & Co.
-LLC increased its holdings in shares of Intercontinental Exchange by 48.7% in the third quarter.
-Bartlett & Co.
-LLC now owns 284 shares of the financial services provider’s stock valued at $33,000 after purchasing an additional 93 shares during the last quarter.
-Farmers & Merchants Investments Inc. increased its holdings in shares of Intercontinental Exchange by 29.1% in the third quarter.
-Farmers & Merchants Investments Inc. now owns 368 shares of the financial services provider’s stock valued at $42,000 after purchasing an additional 83 shares during the last quarter.
-Finally, Albion Financial Group UT acquired a new position in shares of Intercontinental Exchange in the second quarter valued at $51,000.
-86.81% of the stock is currently owned by hedge funds and other institutional investors.
+Several other large investors also recently added to or reduced their stakes in the business.
+BlackRock Inc. increased its holdings in shares of Intercontinental Exchange by 4.3% in the second quarter.
+BlackRock Inc. now owns 41,385,359 shares of the financial services provider’s stock valued at $4,912,443,000 after purchasing an additional 1,710,310 shares during the last quarter.
+State Street Corp grew its stake in shares of Intercontinental Exchange by 0.6% in the second quarter.
+State Street Corp now owns 24,867,297 shares of the financial services provider’s stock valued at $2,951,748,000 after acquiring an additional 146,602 shares in the last quarter.
+Geode Capital Management LLC grew its stake in shares of Intercontinental Exchange by 3.3% in the second quarter.
+Geode Capital Management LLC now owns 9,058,166 shares of the financial services provider’s stock valued at $1,072,100,000 after acquiring an additional 286,196 shares in the last quarter.
+Mawer Investment Management Ltd. grew its stake in shares of Intercontinental Exchange by 5.0% in the second quarter.
+Mawer Investment Management Ltd. now owns 6,314,709 shares of the financial services provider’s stock valued at $749,556,000 after acquiring an additional 300,152 shares in the last quarter.
+Finally, Invesco Ltd. grew its stake in shares of Intercontinental Exchange by 9.1% in the second quarter.
+Invesco Ltd. now owns 6,214,264 shares of the financial services provider’s stock valued at $737,633,000 after acquiring an additional 520,355 shares in the last quarter.
+Hedge funds and other institutional investors own 86.81% of the company’s stock.

-ICE has been the topic of several research reports.
-Zacks Investment Research downgraded shares of Intercontinental Exchange from a “hold” rating to a “sell” rating and set a $126.00 price objective on the stock. in a report on Friday, September 17th.
-Rosenblatt Securities upped their price objective on shares of Intercontinental Exchange from $138.00 to $157.00 and gave the company a “buy” rating in a report on Friday, October 29th.
-Bank of America started coverage on shares of Intercontinental Exchange in a research note on Thursday, December 16th.
+Several equities analysts recently commented on ICE shares.
+Jefferies Financial Group started coverage on shares of Intercontinental Exchange in a research note on Monday, October 25th.
+They issued a “buy” rating and a $161.00 price target on the stock.
+Morgan Stanley upped their price target on shares of Intercontinental Exchange from $131.00 to $143.00 and gave the company an “equal weight” rating in a research note on Tuesday, November 2nd.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Intercontinental Exchange from $140.00 to $152.00 and gave the company a “buy” rating in a research note on Friday, October 29th.
+Bank of America assumed coverage on shares of Intercontinental Exchange in a research note on Thursday, December 16th.
 They issued a “neutral” rating and a $158.00 price target on the stock.
-Citigroup upped their price target on shares of Intercontinental Exchange from $160.00 to $161.00 and gave the company a “buy” rating in a research note on Thursday, December 16th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on shares of Intercontinental Exchange from $140.00 to $152.00 and gave the company a “buy” rating in a research note on Friday, October 29th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, seven have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $146.09.
+Finally, UBS Group increased their price objective on shares of Intercontinental Exchange from $143.00 to $148.00 and gave the stock a “buy” rating in a research note on Wednesday, October 6th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating, seven have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Intercontinental Exchange currently has a consensus rating of “Buy” and a consensus price target of $146.09.

 Intercontinental Exchange (NYSE:ICE) last posted its earnings results on Thursday, October 28th.
 The financial services provider reported $1.30 EPS for the quarter, topping analysts’ consensus estimates of $1.23 by $0.07.
 The firm had revenue of $1.80 billion during the quarter, compared to analysts’ expectations of $1.76 billion.
 Intercontinental Exchange had a net margin of 33.69% and a return on equity of 13.57%.
 The business’s revenue for the quarter was up 27.6% compared to the same quarter last year.
 During the same quarter in the prior year, the business earned $1.03 earnings per share.
-On average, sell-side analysts expect that Intercontinental Exchange, Inc. will post 5.12 earnings per share for the current year.
+As a group, equities analysts predict that Intercontinental Exchange, Inc. will post 5.12 EPS for the current fiscal year.

 The business also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
 Stockholders of record on Friday, December 17th will be issued a $0.33 dividend.
 The ex-dividend date is Thursday, December 16th.
 This represents a $1.32 dividend on an annualized basis and a dividend yield of 0.97%.
 Intercontinental Exchange’s dividend payout ratio (DPR) is currently 24.40%.